jithyan/blog/_posts/reducing-re-renders.md

     setCounter((prev) => prev + 1);
   };

-  // An object that is the prop to MySpecialCounterComponent const someObj = {
+  // An object that is the prop to CounterButtonComponent const buttonConfig = {
     name: "hello",
     counter,
   };